alegarcia-dev/telco-classification-project/README.md

 breakdown of the results refer to model.ipynb in the notebooks directory.

 Here I will provide my recommended course of action formulated with the help of the decision tree model breakdown:
-- Customers identified as likely to churn who have less than 17 months of tenure should be offered a reduced monthly rate to bring their monthly charges below 68 dollars until they reach 17 months of tenure.
-If their monthly bill is already below 68 dollars they can be offered an incentive to utilize a different form of payment.
+- Customers identified as likely to churn who are on the month to month contract and have monthly charges exceeding 67 dollars should be offered an incentive to switch to a yearly contract or offered a discount on their monthly rate.
-- Customers identified as likely to churn who have more than 17 months of tenure should be offered a discounted rate to reduce their monthly charges by a small percentage.
+- Customers identified as likely to churn who are not on the month to month contract should be offered a discount to reduce their monthly charges a small percentage.

 [Back to top](#reducing-customer-churn-at-telco)